Emerson Greenman

-Emerson Frank Greenman (born 1895-1973) was an American archaeologist and scholar.
+Emerson Frank Greenman (born 1895–1973) was an American archaeologist and scholar.

 Early life and education

-Emerson Frank Greenman was born September 10, 1895, in Hartwellville, Michigan.
+Greenman was born September 10, 1895, in Hartwellville, Michigan.
 He graduated from Owosso High School.

 In 1916, he began studying engineering at the University of Michigan before joining the US Army in 1918.
 In 1920, Greenman returned to the University of Michigan, receiving a Bachelor of Arts in 1923.
-He then received a diploma in anthropology Oxford University (1924) before studying briefly at the American School of Prehistoric Research in Europe, after which he returned to the University of Michigan to receive a Doctor of Philosophy in anthropology (1927).
+He received a diploma in anthropology Oxford University (1924) before studying briefly at the American School of Prehistoric Research in Europe, after which he returned to the University of Michigan to receive a Doctor of Philosophy in anthropology in 1927.

 Career

 Greenman began his career working at the University of Michigan, where he was curator of the Great Lakes Divisions of the Museum of Anthropology.

-From 1928 to 1935, Greenman served as Curator of Archaeology for the Ohio State Archaeological and Historical Society.
+From 1928 to 1935, Greenman served as curator of Archaeology for the Ohio State Archaeological and Historical Society.

-Upon leaving the Ohio State, he returned to the University of Michigan, where, in addition to his position as curator, he taught in the university's anthropology department.
+Upon leaving Ohio State, he returned to the University of Michigan, where, in addition to his position as curator, he taught in the anthropology department.
 From 1938 to 1953, he led a field school in the Manitoulin District.
-In 1950, he became the Michigan Archaeological Society's first secretary-treasurer and was became the Honorary Secretary five years later.
-He was also the inaugural editor for Michigan Archaeologist, a position he held from 1953 to 1965.
+In 1950, he became the Michigan Archaeological Society's first secretary-treasurer, and became the honorary secretary five years later.
+He was also the inaugural editor of Michigan Archaeologist, a position he held from 1953 to 1965.
 He retired in 1965.

 Personal life

-In October 1927, Greenman married his wife Edna, with whom he ultimately had three children: Mary, Emerson, and Sarah.
+In October 1927, Greenman married his wife Edna, with whom he had three children: Mary, Emerson, and Sarah.

-He died June 24, 1973 in Ann Arbor, Michigan.
+He died on June 24, 1973 in Ann Arbor, Michigan.